Run multi-user agent teams with identity and access control

 What's in here

 Cast is the server, and that's packages/cast/.
 Agents aren't code.
 They're folders, and they live under ~/.cast/agents/<name>/ by default (point CAST_AGENTS_DIR elsewhere if you want).
-Extensions like email, calendar, web-fetch, and whatsapp are the packages/ext-* packages.
+The code that reaches email, calendar, the web, and whatsapp lives in packages/ext-*.
 The site and all the docs live in apps/site/.

 Architecture, worked examples, and the design docs are at getcast.dev.